Cathedral Music – Lunchtime Organ Recital

 Wednesday 15 February 2023 – 1 pm to 1:45 pm

-On Wednesday 15 February, we were very pleased to welcome Alexander Knight to Brentwood Cathedral for a lunchtime Organ Recital.
+On Wednesday 15 February, we are very pleased to welcome Alexander Knight to Brentwood Cathedral for a lunchtime Organ Recital … see biography below.

 |J.S.
 Bach (1685-1750)||Fantasia and Fugue in G minor (BWV 542)|